mullach/Github-Training-Repository/README.md

 This repository is meant to be used to train new hires/volunteers on how to use Github.
 Reading the material and finishing the exercise should take around 6-8 hours.

 # Preparation Material
-Please read/watch all those materials before you start the exercise.
+Please look at all those materials before you start the exercise.

 * [Good enough practices in scientific computing](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510): This gives a good overview of why we need to adhere to good coding practices and what the general idea is
 * [Good Research Code Handbook](https://goodresearch.dev/): Explanation of how to implement good coding practices in Python